-- Once in Settings, you can click on "Locations" > “Enter Another Location” and click Advanced search.
+- Once in Settings, you can click on "Locations"> "Enter Another Location" and click Advanced search.

 - Click Radius targeting.
 You can either enter your physical address or use your Google My Business Location information if you have connected the two Google products.
-(You should definitely connect them to take advantage of location extensions in AdWords).
+(You should connect them to take advantage of location extensions in Google Ads).
 You can set any mileage around your business that you think is appropriate, but just remember, the further that you go out, the less relevant it could potentially be to most users.
 I usually try to stick in the 20-30 mile range, and sometimes even that can be too much.
-A lot of it depends on competition.
+A lot of it depends on the competition.